 On July 16, 2007, the Company cancelled the issuance of 142,857 shares of restricted common stock previously issued to a consultation firm.
-In conjunction with the cancellation, the Company reduced stock compensation expense by \$100,000, which was the value of the shares on the date of cancellation.
+In conjunction with the cancellation, the Company reduced stock compensation expense and common stock by \$100,000, which was the value of the shares on the date of cancellation.